rejoan/theenCommerce/README.md

 Now using above returned token you may use in endpoints as bearer token

 ### How to place an order
-Use following format data and send through postman to `base_url/api/orders`
+Use following format data and send through postman to `base_url/api/orders` [dont forget to use bearer token in header for auth]
 ```
 {
 "buyer_id": 2,